-That have discipline, determination and a willingness to apply themselves?
+Does that have discipline, determination, and a willingness to apply themselves?

 This isn’t (at least in non-technical fields like those I operate in) what will become the divider between failure and massive success.

 Rather – it is these characteristics.
-These character attributes.
+This character attributes.

 In those, with their experiences of war and imprisonment and the routines of the systems they went into or found themselves in...you’ll find resilience.

 For me – with the entrepreneurial nature of the Pearl Lemon and the work ethic and adaptability and speed of work and perseverance it requires…